 (a) Income Tax Withholding.
 In order to comply with all applicable federal, state, provincial, local or foreign income tax laws or regulations, the Company may take such action as it deems appropriate to ensure that all applicable federal, state, provincial, local or foreign payroll, withholding, income or other amounts and taxes, which are the sole and absolute responsibility of a Participant, are withheld or collected from such Participant.
 Without limiting the foregoing, for avoidance of doubt, the Committee, in its discretion and subject to such additional terms and conditions as it may adopt, may permit the Participant to satisfy such tax obligation by (a) electing to have the Company withhold a portion of the Common Shares otherwise to be delivered upon exercise or receipt of (or the lapse of restrictions relating to) such Award with a Fair Market Value equal to the amount of such taxes (subject to any limitations required by ASC Topic 718 to avoid adverse accounting treatment) and by the Company selling, or causing a broker to sell, on behalf of the Participant such Common Shares in the open market and use the proceeds from such sale to satisfy the amount of such taxes; (b) delivering to the Company Common Shares other than Common Shares issuable upon exercise or receipt of (or the lapse of restrictions relating to) such Award with a Fair Market Value equal to the amount of such taxes or (c) by any other means set forth in the applicable Award Agreement.
-For greater certainty, it is the responsibility of the Participant or any Award.
-Notwithstanding any other provision of this Plan, a Participant shall be solely responsible for all tax withholding obligations arising as a result of the Participant's participation in the Plan or any Award.
+For greater certainty, it is the responsibility of the Participant to complete and file any tax returns that may be required under applicable laws within the periods specified in those laws as a result of the Participant's participation in the Plan or any Award.
+Notwithstanding any other provision of this Plan, a Participant shall be solely responsible for all tax withholding obligations arising as a result of the Participant's participant in the Plan or any Award.